Starting Therapy: A Journey of Self-Discovery and Healing

 6. Keep the Focus on You

-What happens in you when conflict arises, or when you feel unseen?
-Therapy is your space, and bringing it back to your own thoughts, emotions, and boundaries helps deepen your self-awareness.
+What happens within you when conflict arises or when you feel unseen?
+Therapy is your space.
+Bringing it back to your own thoughts, emotions, and boundaries helps deepen your self-awareness.

 7. Trust the Relationship

 The therapeutic relationship is the heart of the work.
 Feeling safe, respected, and understood allows you to open up more deeply.
-If something doesn’t feel right, it’s okay to say so, I encourage it!
-And I will want to explore that with you in a safe space.
+If something doesn’t feel right, it’s okay to say so.
+I encourage it!
+I want to explore that with you in a safe space.

-Therapy isn’t about perfection; it’s about building a relationship where you can be real, and where that realness becomes healing.
+Therapy isn’t about perfection; it’s about building a relationship where you can be real.
+That realness becomes healing.

 8. Celebrate the Small Shifts

-This can be annoying but progress doesn’t always look dramatic.
-Sometimes it’s catching yourself before reacting, or recognizing a pattern that used to go unnoticed.
+Progress doesn’t always look dramatic.
+Sometimes it’s catching yourself before reacting or recognizing a pattern that used to go unnoticed.

 These moments matter.
 Each small shift is a sign of change taking root.

 For some neurodivergent clients, therapy can feel especially tricky.
-It’s not always easy to find someone who truly understands what you might need, even when those needs aren’t obvious.
+It’s not always easy to find someone who truly understands your needs, even when those needs aren’t obvious.

 I work in a flexible way, adapting sessions to suit each individual.
-That might mean meeting online with cameras off if eye contact feels too intense, drawing together during sessions to support regulation, working outdoors, sitting on the floor instead of a chair, adjusting lighting or temperature, or having fidgets available.
-What matters most is finding what helps you feel settled, safe and secure.
+This might mean meeting online with cameras off if eye contact feels too intense, drawing together during sessions to support regulation, working outdoors, sitting on the floor instead of a chair, adjusting lighting or temperature, or having fidgets available.
+What matters most is finding what helps you feel settled, safe, and secure.

 Final Thoughts

-With time, therapy can help you reconnect to yourself, feel more confident in relationships, and move through life with a deeper sense of calm and awareness.
+With time, therapy can help you reconnect with yourself, feel more confident in relationships, and move through life with a deeper sense of calm and awareness.

 Wishing you all the best,